The Top 25 Things To Do and See in Barcelona for Free (2019)

 Ah, Barcelona.
-Everyone loves this city, except me.
-It was just too commercialized and not aesthetically pleasing (just my experience).
+Everyone seems to love this city, except me.
+It was just too commercialized and not aesthetically pleasing in my experience.
 Despite my dislike for Barcelona, I believe it’s definitely worth a visit.
 Otherwise, I wouldn’t be writing this post, right?
-I’m going over the free things to do in Barcelona for the budget-conscious.
+I’m going over the free things to do in Barcelona for the budget-conscious traveler.
 Whether you’re planning your first visit or returning for the fifth time, you’ll find lots of free activities to add to your Barcelona itinerary.

 Disclosure: This post contains affiliate links, as explained in my disclosure policy